microfleet/core/packages/core/docs/service/maintenance.md

 ### Maintenance mode

-Where are many situations when your service would need to set a maintenance mode.
-Exampls are:
+There are many situations when your service would need to set a maintenance mode.
+Examples are:
 - making database changes, migrations
 - reduce high load due to write overload
 - disable some actions for various reasons

 To set this feature, you need:
 1) Enable maintenance mode in the configuration: